 MEDICARE: A BRIEF SUMMARY

-Medicare is a federal program that provides individuals 65 years or older healthcare coverage for a small cost.
+A federal program that provides individuals 65 years or older healthcare coverage for a small cost.
 This public health care coverage program started in 1965 under the Social Security Administration (SSA) and is presently controlled by the Centers for Medicare and Medicaid Services (CMS).
 This also covers those granted social security disability, and have received disability payments for at least 24 months.
-Medicare also applies to people with end stage renal disease and ALS (Lou Gehrig’s Disease).
+Medicare also applies to people with end-stage renal disease and ALS (Lou Gehrig’s Disease).

 Medicare is broken into four main parts: